+The Equity Working Group held four meetings over the course of the GMAC ESMP review period.
+Meetings consisted of GMAC consultant-led and EDC-led presentations, discussion amongst working group members, and an opportunity for public comment.
+Equity Working Group members provided initial comments, metrics, and recommendations and deliberated over a final set of recommendations on November 3, 2023.
+The Equity Working Group presents this memorandum to the GMAC for adoption into its full set of recommendations.

-In this document, the Equity Working Group presents justice-oriented equity definitions, a set of comments from the ESMP review, and recommendations for the EDCs’ ESMPs.
-The Equity Working Group proposes the following recommendations to revise the electric sector modernization plans (ESMPs) first published in September 2023 by National Grid, Eversource, and Unitil.
+In this memoradum, the Equity Working Group presents justice-oriented equity definitions, a set of comments from the ESMP review, and recommendations for the EDCs’ ESMPs.
+A table of proposed metrics is included at the end of this memoradum.The Equity Working Group proposes the following recommendations to revise the ESMPs first published in September 2023 by National Grid, Eversource, and Unitil.

 DEFINITIONS

 The ESMPs have differing definitions of the term equity throughout the documents.
-The Equity Working Group encourages that the EDCs use consistent definitions to ensure that customers are given the same consideration no matter where they reside in the Commonwealth.
+The Equity Working Group encourages the EDCs to use consistent definitions to ensure that customers are given the same consideration no matter where they reside in the Commonwealth.
 We support the use and application of the below definitions from the energy and planning literature in the ESMPs and metrics.

+In Massachusetts, an environmental justice population is a neighborhood where one or more of the following criteria are true:

+the annual median household income is 65 percent or less of the statewide annual median household income

+minorities make up 40 percent or more of the population

+25 percent or more of households identify as speaking English less than "very well"

+minorities make up 25 percent or more of the population and the annual median household income of the municipality in which the neighborhood is located does not exceed 150 percent of the statewide annual median household income.

-Referencing the Pacific Northwest National Laboratory’s definition of equity:
+Referencing the Pacific Northwest National Laboratory’s definition of energy equity:

 Energy equity recognizes that disadvantaged communities have been historically marginalized and overburdened by pollution, underinvestment in clean energy infrastructure, and lack of access to energy-efficient housing and transportation.
 An equitable energy system is one where the economic, health, and social benefits of participation extend to all levels of society, regardless of ability, race, or socioeconomic status.
 Achieving energy equity requires intentionally designing systems, technology, procedures, and policies that lead to the fair and just distribution of benefits in the energy system.

+Energy justice is defined as “the goal of achieving equity in both the social and economic participation in the energy system, while also remediating social, economic, and health burdens on those historically harmed by the energy system (‘frontline communities’).”

-Energy justice can be defined as follows:
+Energy justice can be further defined by the following three-part framework:

 Distributive justice is focused on the injustices regarding the physical benefits and risks of energy systems such as the location of production facilities or the access of energy services.